valeryan/vscode-phpsab/README.md

 This extension supports the [latest stable version of PHPCS 3.x](https://github.com/PHPCSStandards/PHP_CodeSniffer/releases/).
 If you are using an older version of PHPCS, please upgrade to the latest 3.x version.

 > **NOTE:** PHPCS 4.x is not currently supported.
+>
+> As of v0.0.22, the extension will detect if PHPCS/PHPCBF version 4.x is being used and will display a warning message to the user.
+Some features may not work as expected when using version 4.x.
+Please consider downgrading to the latest 3.x version.

 ## Maintenance Status